MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copilot-features.md

 To hide the Copilot assistant window, select the **AI** icon.

-## Enable/Disable the Copilot for project feature
+## Enable or disable the Copilot for project feature

-For existing tenants, the feature is turned on by default.
-For new tenants, follow the following steps to turn the feature on.
-Before you can enable the Copilot feature, you must upgrade to the latest version.
+For existing tenants, this feature is turned on by default.
+For new tenants, use the following steps to turn the feature on.
+Before you can enable the Copilot for project feature, you must upgrade to the latest version.

-To enable the Copilot feature, follow these steps.
+To enable Copilot for project, follow these steps.

 1. In Project Operations, go to **Settings** \> **Parameters** \> **Feature Control** \> **Enable Copilot**.
 1. Select **Accept** to enable the feature.